induktio/thinker/Details.md

 For testing purposes it is also possible to run old/new AIs side-by-side by setting `factions_enabled=3` or similar.
 In that case, only the factions in the first 3 slots will use Thinker AI if they are not player-controlled.
 By default, `factions_enabled=7` setting enables Thinker AI for all computer factions.

+In addition to the binary patches listed separately in this file, items that are listed after "Game Engine Patches" in `thinker.ini` apply to all factions regardless of `factions_enabled` setting.
+Some patches such as `ignore_reactor_power` and unit repair rate changes are imported from [Will To Power Mod](https://github.com/tnevolin/thinker-doer/).

 **For a mostly exhaustive list of all features provided by this mod, refer to both this file and `thinker.ini`.** Enabling Thinker AI will affect many AI behaviors such as described in the list below.

 1. Thinker fully controls the movement of most units, combat and non-combat alike, to manage the base placement and production much more effectively than usual.